stijn-dejongh/lovecraft_public_domain/raw_converts/tr.md

 through the olive grove and the tomb-tree, had an uncanny way of forming vaguely articulate sounds.

-  The sky was dark on the evening that the Tyrant&rsquo;s emissaries came to Tegea.
-It was definitely known that they had come to bear away the great image of Tych&eacute;
-and bring eternal honour to Musides, so their reception by the proxenoi was of great warmth.
+  The sky was dark on the evening that the Tyrant's emissaries came to Tegea.
+It was definitely known that they had come to bear away the great image of Tyché and bring eternal honour to Musides, so their reception by the proxenoi was of great warmth.
 As the night wore on, a violent storm of wind broke over the crest of Maenalus, and the men from far Syracuse were glad that they rested snugly in the town.
 They talked of their illustrious